4 Things You Need to Know About Legal Consumers - Martindale-Avvo

 There was a time when effective legal advertising consisted of having the largest possible ad in the phone book and some strategically placed local billboards.
 But technology has shifted the way consumers research, find, and connect with legal services.
 That means law firms need to shift their approach, too.

 When deciding to hire an attorney, which factors matter most to legal consumers today?
-The Martindale-Avvo report, “Understanding the Legal Consumer 2020,” takes an in-depth look at how prospective clients find and hire attorneys so firms can better align their digital marketing strategies.
+The Martindale-Avvo report, “Understanding the Legal Consumer 2023,” takes an ind-depth look at how prospective clients find and hire attorneys so firms can better align their digital marketing strategies.

 Making a positive impression on prospective clients is vital to earning their business.
-When asked about the most important factors that drove people to choose a particular law firm, most indicated attorney responsiveness was crucial (43%).
+When asked about the most important factors that drove people to choose a particular law firm, most indicated attorney responsiveness was crucial: 50% of people say they made a hiring decision within a week, and 80% of consumers will contact another attorney if they don’t hear back in 48 hours.

 Responsiveness starts with lightning-fast answers to form and email inquiries or quickly returning phone calls.
 But it can go much further than this for many potential clients.
 A person with a legal challenge wants detailed responses to every question they ask.
 They also want to get a clear sense of the costs involved in resolving their issue and need to know what the full process will look like for their case.

-More than half (66%) of respondents contacted two or more attorneys before making a decision.
-Only 19% hired the first attorney they contacted, and it’s likely that the attorney they eventually selected was one that was responsive to their inquiries.
+Only 11% or respondents hired the first attorney they contacted, and it’s likely that the attorney they eventually selected was one that was responsive to their inquiries.
+Four out of five consumers (78.9%) who ultimately decided to hire a lawyer contacted more than one attorney before making that hiring decision.

 While attorney responsiveness isn’t necessarily a measure of experience and skill, it does tell the client that you care about their issue.
 In general, the faster a firm responds to an inquiry, the greater chance they have at converting a prospect into a case or retaining an existing client.